stakater/kubestackplus-docs/content/for-developers/deploy-the-application.md

     ![IMG](images/IMG.png)

 1. Lets deploy a sample application through the UI.
 In fact, let's get ArgoCD to deploy the `stakater-nordmart-review` app you manually deployed previously using Helm.
 On ArgoCD - click `+ NEW APP`.
 You should see an empty form.
-    > Make sure you have deleted previous Helm release deployed in Helm 101.
+    > Make sure you have deleted previous Helm release.

     Let's fill it out by setting the following: